David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo/README.md

 ### Software Installation for Windows

-First, install Python 3.10 from Microsoft Store.
-It is important NOT to install Python 3.11 instead as it is currently incompatible with [`onnxruntime`](https://pypi.org/project/onnxruntime/).
+First, install Python 3.11 from Microsoft Store.

 Then make sure your `pip` is up to date by running the following command in Windows PowerShell: